-- · Definition of allocated income; - Definition of apportioned income; - Definition of community income; - Information about community and separate income; - Allocation of community and separate income; and - Income and residency of military servicemember's spouse.
+- · Allocated income - · Apportioned income - · Community income - · Information about community and separate income - · Allocation of community and separate income - Income and residency of military servicemember's spouse.

-Definition of Allocated Income
+Allocated Income

-For Schedule PIT-B, "allocated income" means non-business income reported on PIT-B, lines 1 to 7.
-Using the specific line instructions, base the allocation on either:
+"Allocated income" means nonbusiness income reported on PIT-B, lines 1 to 7.
+Using the specific line instructions, base the allocation on either of the following:

-- The date you received the income (for example, wages, interest, or dividends of a first-year resident), - or - The location of the income-earning property or activity (for example, rent and royalty income).
+• The date you received the income (for example, wages, interest, or dividends of a first-year resident), or

+• The location of the income-earning property or activity (for example, rent and royalty income).

-Definition of Apportioned Income
+Apportioned Income

-For Schedule PIT-B, "apportioned income" means business and farm income you report on PIT-B, line 8.
+"Apportioned income" means business and farm income you report on PIT-B, line 8.
 Business and farm income includes income reported on federal Schedules C, C-EZ, F, or other schedules that characterize income as business-related.
-Business income is apportioned based on the location of the incomeearning property or activity.
+Business income is apportioned based on the location of the income-earning property or activity.

-Definition of Community Income
+Community Income

 "Community income" is income from community property acquired by persons domiciled in a community property state during the marriage.
-It can be either non-business income (for example, wages, salaries, dividends, interest, royalties, or rents) or business income (for example, Schedule C gross receipts or farm income).
+It can be either:

+- nonbusiness income (example, wages, salaries, dividends, interest, royalties, or rents), or - business income (example, Schedule C gross receipts or farm income).

+Married Filing Jointly.
 When a couple files married filing jointly, all income and payments are combined and tax is computed on the sum of all community and separate income.

+Married Filing Seperatly.
 When a couple files married filing separately, each spouse reports 50% of community income and all income generated from the separate property of the spouse who owns the property.